freenas/freenas-docs/userguide/directoryservice.rst

    `The Linux Samba-OpenLDAP Howto
    <http://download.gna.org/smbldap-tools/docs/samba-ldap-howto/#htoc29>`_.
-   In addition, the LDAP server must support SSL/TLS and the certificate for the LDAP server must be imported with :menuselection:`System --> Certificates --> Import Certificate`.
+   In addition, the LDAP server must support SSL/TLS and the certificate for the LDAP server CA must be imported with :menuselection:`System --> Certificates --> Import Certificate`.
+Note that non-CA certificates are not supported at this time.

 .. tip:: Apple's
    `Open Directory